devistic-asim/InventionExpoProject/Readme.md

-v1 branch is for 1st version which was developed on static functionalities.
+v2 branch is for 2nd version which have dynamic functionalities using MS Access Database.